 Now that you know how to fix melted chocolate that is too thick, here are a few tips for making sure it doesn’t happen in the first place.

-Melt it slowly and carefully
+Melt it Slowly and Carefully

-It can be tempting to just break a chocolate bar up and place it in a bowl in a microwave oven.
+It can be tempting just to break a chocolate bar up and place it in a bowl in a microwave oven.
 This can be an easy way to melt chocolate, but it’s an easy way to burn it as well. 😅

-Melting chocolate this way will stop it burning.
+Melting chocolate this way will stop it from burning.
 Adding chocolate straight to the pan will heat it too quickly and cause it to burn.

 Slow and Steady

 Chocolate can become thick when it is overheated.
-Don’t rush or try and melt the chocolate too quickly as it will potentially overheat and burn.
+Don’t rush or try and melt the chocolate too quickly, as it will potentially overheat and burn.

 Choose the Right Chocolate